Moloni-ORG/woocommerce-on/readme.md

 ### **Documents are being issued without a taxpayer/VAT number — why?**
 WooCommerce does not include a VAT field by default.
-If you use a plugin that adds a VAT field (e.g., `_billing_vat`), select this field inside the Moloni On settings under the VAT/custom field option.
+If you use a plugin that adds a VAT field (e.g., `_billing_vat`), select this field inside the Moloni ON settings under the VAT/custom field option.

 ---